HomeDocumentationAPI Reference

 • A valid access token (ACCESS_TOKEN).
 Go to Authorization for details.

-• A known session ID, referred to as SESSION_ID or sessionId.
-Use the GET /api/v2/sessionResults endpoint to find all completed sessions within a test.
+• A known session ID of an interaction test or think-out-loud test, referred to as SESSION_ID or sessionId.
+Use the GET /api/v2/sessionResults endpoint to find all completed sessions within an interaction test.

 • Object storage (S3, GCS, Azure Blob, etc.)